carbon-language/carbon-lang/docs/design/generics/overview.md

 [checked and template](terminology.md#checked-versus-template-parameters)
 generics.

-Template generics support a similar model as C++ templates, to help with interop and migration.
+Template generics provide a similar model to C++ templates, to help with interop and migration.
 They can be more convenient to write, and support some use cases, like [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming), that are difficult with checked generics.